The Honours English program is an excellent choice if you intend to pursue studies at the master's or PhD level.

 Entry is restricted to English major students with a Grade Point Average (GPA) of 3.5 or higher, calculated on a minimum of 60 credits of coursework applicable to the Bachelor or Arts or permission of the Honours committee.
 You must take at least 12 credits at UFV and you must also demonstrate proficiency in another language.
 See the language requirement below.

-Honours English students will complete specific course requirements including two directed studies courses:
+Honours English students must complete specific course requirements including two directed studies courses:

 - ENGL 491 Honours Directed Reading

-Before enrolling in directed studies, each student must submit a project proposal based on his or her literary interests.
+Before enrolling in directed studies, you must submit a project proposal based on your literary interests.

 Admission into the Honours English program is a two-step process:

 - After completing 60 credits, apply to the Honours English program.

 - After completing 90 credits and before enrolling in ENGL 491 and ENGL 492, submit a directed studies research proposal.